GOPAD-Datasus/ETL-SINASC/README.md

 ## 📌 Overview
 - **Extract**: Data sourced from [OpenDataSUS](https://opendatasus.saude.gov.br/), and stored in ``temp/raw`` folder with .csv format.
-- **Transform**: Every year goes through year specific changes, has its columns standardized and dtypes optimized.
-At the end, it is stored inside ``temp/processed``
+- **Transform**: Every year goes through year specific changes, having its columns standardized and dtypes optimized.
+At the end, they are stored inside ``temp/processed``
 - **Load**: ⚠ Under construction (will include structural validation and database loading) ⚠.
   - The files created can be accessed at [DB-SINASC](https://github.com/GOPAD-Datasus/DB_SINASC)